-- 1. Open the Appliance Installer in a web browser.
-Enter the IPv4 address of the Secure Service Container (SSC) LPAR (see Figure 10 on page 55). - 2.
-On the Login page, log in with the Master user ID and Master password that you specified as you defined the SSC LPAR. (see Figure 10 on page 55)
+- 1. Enter the IPv4 address of the Secure Service Container (SSC) LPAR in a web browser (see Figure 12 on page 57). - 2.
+On the Login page of the Admin UI, log in with the Master user ID and Master password that you specified as you defined the SSC LPAR. (see Figure 12 on page 57)

-You see the Appliance Component Health page.
+You see the Accelerator Components Health Status page.